rednafi/rednafi.com/content/python/use_init_subclass_hook_to_validate_subclasses.md

 date: 2021-11-20
 tags:
     - Python
+    - TIL
 ---

 At my workplace, we have a fairly large Celery config file where you're expected to subclass from a base class and extend that if there's a new domain.
 However, the subclass expects the configuration in a specific schema.
 So, having a way to enforce that schema in the subclasses and raising appropriate runtime exceptions is nice.

 Wrote a fancy Python 3.6+ `__init_subclasshook__` to validate the subclasses as below.
 This is neater than writing a metaclass.

 ```python
 # main.py